 He has a dignified look like an elite tank soldier.
 The beret’s decal is Tamiya.
 It is the coloring like silver, but if we want to express it more white, I’ll draw it with a fine brush.
 A detailed pattern requires very high skill, I want to challenge it next time.

-Basically, these four figures are going to fit perfectly to the Panzerkampfwagen type I, but unfortunately there are only 35(t), it doesn’t match with the hatch of this tank.
+Basically, these four figures are going to fit perfectly to the Panzerkampfwagen type I, but unfortunately, there are only 35(t), which doesn’t match with the hatch of this tank.
 Perhaps 38(t), type II or type III tanks are going to fit.
 Somehow the order of making is reversed.